Become a Prairie Wolf

 No matter what sports you play, you know how important good positioning is.
 And NWU holds a unique position in intercollegiate athletics.

-Starting in the 2016-17 academic year, Nebraska Wesleyan University will join the Iowa Intercollegiate Athletic Conference (IIAC) and compete exclusively in NCAA Division III.
+In the 2016-17 academic year, Nebraska Wesleyan University joined the Iowa Intercollegiate Athletic Conference (IIAC) and compete exclusively in NCAA Division III.

 Our NCAA affiliation puts you in position to compete on a bigger stage.

 And our emphasis on academics puts you in position to pursue a truly excellent education as you continue competing athletically.